soge-king/Python-Exercises/README.md

-This is just a compilation of simple projects made in python, some are old, some are new. if a project is more complex, then they will have their own folder.
+this is a compilation of python exercises and projects lvl 1 is for basic/entry lvl code lvl 2 is for intermidate lvl code (Cybersec, ML and DS) lvl 3 is personal projects or programs with a lot more complexity, above the average exercise or project.

+any larger scale projects will have their own repository, either in its proto- version (beta testing) or in its alpha stage